shailesh1729/ecg-codec/docs/codec_b/architecture.md

 Our implementation of BSBL is available as part of CR-Sparse library {cite}`kumar2021cr`.
-As Zhang et al. suggest in {cite}`zhang2012compressed`, block sizes are user defined and are identical and no pruning of blocks is applied.
+As Zhang et al. suggest in {cite}`zhang2012compressed`, block sizes are user-defined, they are identical for all blocks, and no pruning of blocks is applied.
 Our implementation has been done under these assumptions and is built using JAX so that it can be run on GPU hardware easily to speed up decoding.